ProspectOne/flexbalancer-js-docs/docs/Custom-Answers-API.md

 * **selector** - *(TLocationSelectorContinent | TLocationSelectorCountry | TLocationSelectorState)* - selector type, must be the same location type (continent, country or state) as the third param.
 * **identifier** - *(TContinent | TCountry | TState)* - location ISO, described at `Types` section.

-Returns the location-based performance value.
+Returns the location-based CDN performance value.

+**The data represents the last hour and is collected every minute.**

 Example: